felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Now, you might be asking: What difference does it make to hold a book bent over backwards?

-Personally, the book suplex taught me an important
-lesson: **Books are punching bags**.
-If they are damaged after you are done with them, chances are it's because you showed them who's boss.
+- It's more comfortable for long periods of time
+- It's less distracting (because you see only one page at a time)
+- It leaves a mark (books are punching bags!)

 A book is just a bunch of pages with ink on them.
 It is a book's content that is valuable, i.e. what sticks in your brain after  you are done with it.
 The extraction process might leave marks, but  that is secondary.
 Books are a mere tactile visual support.
+We have to stop "respecting" our books.
 A suplexed book is not impacted at all in its capacity to teach us something.
 Yet, as obvious as this might sound, it is a truth that eluded me for many years.

-(flashback)
+## Flashback

 About 10 years ago, I was a relatively money-poor grad student.
 I was relatively short on cash and keeping my old course manuals was not something I could afford to do.
 Thus, I